-Proton Mail vs Gmail: Which Has The Best Security And The Most Features?
+Proton Mail vs Gmail: Which Is Best in 2025?

-If you're looking to create a new email address with Gmail or Proton Mail, check this comparison first so that you can select the best email service for your needs.
+If you're looking to create a free email address with Gmail or Proton Mail, check this comparison first so that you can select the best email service for your needs.

 Gmail was first released in 2004, and since then it has grown to become the most popular email platform with billions of personal and business users around the world.
-While Gmail is easy to use, and offers a wide range of useful features, there are numerous, safer email alternatives available today.
-Proton Mail and Tuta Mail are just two of the best private email providers, but in this comparison we will focus on Proton Mail vs Gmail security, privacy, and features; and also compare the two against Tuta Mail here and there.
+While Gmail is easy to use, is quick to create a free email address with, and offers a wide range of useful features, there are numerous, safer email alternatives available.
+Proton Mail and Tuta Mail are just two of the best private email providers, but in this comparison we will focus on Proton vs Gmail in terms of security, privacy, and features; and also compare the two against Tuta Mail here and there.

-The question you need to ask yourself is: Do you want to sign up for a mainstream email service or choose a private email solution?
-This comparison of Gmail and Proton Mail will help you decide because when choosing the best email provider, one size doesn’t fit all.
+The question you need to ask yourself is: Do you want to sign up for a popular, mainstream email service or choose a private solution to create a free email address with?
+This comparison of Gmail and Proton Mail will help you decide because when choosing the best email provider, one size doesn’t fit all - even though we would have a tip for you here…

 In this guide we take a look at ProtonMail vs Gmail, the pros and cons of each of these popular mail providers as well as the key differences.